-For our brand, we chose to use our main font for both our heading 1 and 2, but used a different style for heading 2.
-We also used the same font for heading 3 and our body font; again, using different styles to keep them unique.
-Finally, we added an accent font to create extra character and personality.
+For my brand, I chose to use my main font for both heading 1 and 2, but used a different style for heading 2.
+I also used the same font for heading 3 and my body font; again, using different styles to keep them unique.
+Finally, I added an accent font to create extra character and personality.
 3 fonts, 4 different styles. #workingit

 Favicons are icons associated with the brand's URL and is displayed in the web browsers address bar (see far right image).

 Because these are so small and can only be a max size of 64 x 64 pixels, favicons are usually a simple letter, icon, image, or small submark.